LA police won’t face charges in 2018 Trader Joe’s shooting

 Atkins is charged with Corado’s killing, even though he did not shoot her, as well as the attempted killings of his grandmother and girlfriend, and other offenses.
 The case returns to court on Dec.
 23.

 John Taylor, the Corado family’s attorney, said Tuesday the DA’s decision was expected.

-“The family’s disappointed, but we’re not surprised,” he told The Associated Press.
+“The family’s disappointed but we’re not surprised,” he told The Associated Press.

 The Los Angeles Police Commission ruled in June 2019 that the officers did not violate department policy in the shooting, even though they fired toward a crowded store.
 The LAPD did not have a comment regarding the DA’s decision on Tuesday.